WilliamThyer/CityMapper/README.md

 # bike_networks
 Using OSMnx in Python to visualize and quantify bikeability of cities.

+## Files
+### network_functions.py:
+Contains useful functions that notebooks call.
+Mostly wrappers for OSMnx and Matplotlib functions.
+### bike_networks.ipynb:
+Main notebook for creating a map of cycleways and public roads in any given city.
+If you want to make a map,   this is the file to look at!
+### best_worst_major_cities.ipynb:
+Goes through top 30 cities and creates a cycleway map.
+Used to find best and worst cities for bike infrastructure.

 ## Resources
 [OSMnx Docs](https://osmnx.readthedocs.io/en/stable/)
 [Really nice tutorial](https://geoffboeing.com/2016/11/osmnx-python-street-networks/)